-It is essential to understand and evaluate potential impacts, as well as to consider them on a regional scale, before decisions are made about the extent of acceptable and appropriate development along the coast.
+potential impacts, as well as to consider them on a regional scale, before decisions are made about the extent of acceptable and appropriate development along the coast.

-In this section we reference the ingredients and benefits of an MSP framework already developed in Victoria (needing implementation), make comparisons to land planning arrangements, and offer a preliminary guide to identifying no-go areas, as well as recommendations for where to start marine
+and benefits of an MSP framework already developed in Victoria (needing implementation), make comparisons to land planning arrangements, and offer a preliminary guide to identifying no-go areas, as well as recommendations for where to start marine planning process.